Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 ## Contributions

 Contributions are welcome!
-Whether it's suggestions for improvements, bug fixes, or new features, feel free to create a pull request or open an issue to get started.
+Whether it's a bug fix, feature suggestion, or improvement, feel free to open an issue or submit a pull request.

 ## Credit

-Resern BIS List is originally developed by [Daniel Rese](https://github.com/Danielresek).
+Revz BIS List is developed and maintained by [Daniel Rese](https://github.com/Danielresek).
 If you reuse or share this project, please give proper credit.

 ## License